chamolipallav/Data-Engineering-Project/README.md

 [dvdrental_ER_model.pdf](https://github.com/chamolipallav/Data-Engineering-Project/files/10690163/dvdrental_ER_model.pdf)

-The final Query Time Analysis Results of STAR SCHEMA was much faster than the 3NF.
+The final Query Time Analysis Results of STAR SCHEMA was much faster than the 3NF. using PGADMIN

 The main difference in results can be notes while working with large number of datasets.